 While Youngstown State has some impressive on-campus facilities, programs still utilize areas off campus for events and competition.
 The baseball program plays all home games at Eastwood Field in Niles.
 Eastwood Field, a 6,000-plus seat stadium, is home to the Cleveland Indians' short-season Class A affiliate.
 The golf programs call Mill Creek Park's course its official home, but practice at various courses throughout the area.
-During the winter portion of its campaign, the tennis programs utilize the Boardman Tennis Center.
-The BTC features 10 indoor courts for all-year use.

 The four-story, 96,600-square-foot Beeghly Hall opened in the fall of 1998 to serve as the College of Education building.

 On the main floor are the main north/south entrance and access, dean's suite, Wilcox Curriculum Resource Center, Child Study Center, and the 400-seat multi-purpose and multi-media Mckay Auditorium.

 The Beeghly College of Education building houses:

 - Teacher Education

 - Counseling School Psychology, & Educational Leadership